spaceshuttl/coffer/README.md

 - [X] Rewrite endpoints in gorilla/websocket
 - [X] Rewrite backend into neat unison API to be used.
 - [X] Encrypt disk transaction
+- [ ] Add SSL support to the WS connection
 - [ ] Write test + fuzz the endpoint

 ### Frontend